Ticket Information

 Queensland Symphony Orchestra is working with our industry counterparts and the industry body, Live Performance Australia, in addressing relevant updates to the ticketing code of practice as well as implementing processes that educate consumers about the risks involved with purchasing tickets from a reseller or an unauthorised ticketing channel.

-Further information including a Safe Tix Guide can be obtained from the Live Performance Australia website.
+Further information including a Safe Tix Guide can be obtained from the Live Performance Australia website:

 Live Performance Australia website